Aceba1/RasPi-AlarmBuzzer/README.md

 ### Initial
 - Flash the MicroSD card with [Raspberry Pi Imager](https://www.raspberrypi.org/software/) (or preferred method)
-- Make a new file in the Boot partition named `SSH` with no file ending
+- Make a new file in the Boot partition named `SSH` (with no file ending)
-- Insert MicroSD
+- Insert MicroSD to Raspberry Pi
-- Connect power to Pi
+- Connect power to Raspberry Pi

 ### SSH
 - Connect Ethernet cable to Pi and Desktop